-The three x86_64 hosts at OSUOSL (cfarm186, cfarm187, cfarm188) will be shutdown on March 26th.
+The three existing x86_64 hosts at OSUOSL (cfarm186, cfarm187, cfarm188) will be shutdown on March 26th.
 They are running old hardware and cannot be moved to the new OSUOSL datacenter.

 No data will be kept, make sure to backup important files you might have on these machines.